tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

   - Cloud
 ---

-This post explores renting a cloud GPU from RunPod and using the vLLM inference engine to run a Large Language Model with an OpenAI compatible endpoint, and then load testing that endpoint with K6.
+This post explores renting a cloud GPU from RunPod and using the vLLM inference engine to run a Large Language Model made available via an OpenAI compatible endpoint, and then load testing that endpoint with K6.

 ## What is RunPod?
 [RunPod](https://www.runpod.io) is a paid cloud GPU provider.
 It offers: